-While Laffrey’s story is one of many, her point is incredibly powerful.
-The Centers for Disease Control and Prevention (CDC) reports that in the United States alone, there are 1.1 million people living with the HIV virus, and 1 out of 7 people don’t know they have it.
+While Laffrey’s story is one of many, her point is incredibly powerful. reports that in the United States alone, there are 1.1 million people living with the HIV virus, and 1 out of 7 people don’t know they have it.

-It’s possible for some babies to avoid contracting HIV even if the mother is HIV-positive.
+It’s even if the mother is HIV-positive.
 After several HIV tests and close monitoring, it was determined that Laffrey’s child was not HIV-positive.
 Today, Laffrey is working to instill self-esteem in her daughter, something she says plays a big part in sexual health.
 “I emphasize how she should love herself first and not expect anyone to show her how to be loved,” she says.

 Before meeting HIV face-to-face, Laffrey didn’t think much about STDs.
 In that way, she’s probably like many of us.
 “My only concern with STIs before I was diagnosed was as long as I didn’t feel any symptoms then I should be fine.
 I knew that there were some that had no symptoms, but I thought only ‘dirty’ people got those,” she says.

 Laffrey is now an advocate for HIV awareness and shares her story on many platforms.
 She’s moving forward with her life.
 While she’s no longer with the father of her child, she’s married someone who’s a great dad and dedicated husband.
 She continues to tell her story in the hope of saving women’s self-esteem — sometimes even their lives.